Have a question? We have an answer.

-Place leaves in your 95-gallon trash can or bag them and place them by the can and we’ll make them disappear.
+Place leaves in your trash cart or bag them and place them by the cart and we’ll make them disappear.
 We will take away limbs no larger than 6 inches in diameter and 4 feet long.
 Bundles of limbs set in or by the trash can should be no more than 3 feet in total diameter.

 We offer this service, free of charge, once per month to all of our customers!
 This pickup allows a maximum of 10 bags of leaves and one bundle of branches.
 Please notify the office by calling 537.3282 before you place your yard waste out, so we know to come and pick it up!

-We offer an optional every other week recycling program for an additional $5 per month in Okaloosa County residents and $6 per month for residents of Santa Rosa County.
+We offer an optional every other week recycling program for an additional fee.
 Visit our Recycling page to learn more about this program.
 Or, stop by our 24/7 recycling drop-off station at our Baker office.
 Drop your recycling items in our recycling containers anytime, day or night, for free.
 All recycling items collected in Okaloosa County and Santa Rosa are taken to the Emerald Coast Utility Authority in Pensacola.
-For a complete list of what is acceptable and what is not, visit their website at https://ecua.fl.gov/live-green/recycling
+For a complete list of what is acceptable and what is not, visit their website.

 Our Baker office is a drop-off location for (during business hours only) battery and cell phone recycling.
 Rechargeable batteries accepted include lithium-ion, nickel-cadmium, nickel-metal hydride, and small sealed lead-acid.
 We can also accept small single-use batteries such as AA, AAA, 9V, C, D, and button cell batteries.
 Small hand-held electronics with integrated rechargeable batteries, such as cell-phones, may also be dropped off.
 Limit 2 lbs. per customer per month.

 If you have a persistent bear buddy in your neighborhood we can outfit your cart with two bear-locks that help deter hungry bears from messing with your trash.
 The cost for these locks is $2 per month.
 Give us a call and we can get you set up!
 The number is 850.687.9305!

 If you are a senior household (2 people or less and 65 or older) in Okaloosa County you qualify for our senior discount!
 Contact us today to sign-up and get a $4.00 per month discount on your bill.
 We will also deliver a smaller, more manageable 65-gallon trash can.
 The smaller can still holds plenty of trash but is a bit easier to handle than our 95-gallon cans.